heat-gain-and-heat-loss

 Is There a Solution to Both Heat Gain and Loss?

-In order for buildings to be more energy efficient then reducing heat loss means less heating and reducing heat gain means less air-conditioning, which results in cheaper energy and financial requirements.
+In order for buildings to be more energy efficient, reducing heat loss means less heating.
+Reducing heat gain means less air conditioning.

-We will delve into a bit more detail about the ways of reducing heat gain and heat loss and then offer a solution to curb both of these with one system.
+We will look in more detail at the ways of reducing heat gain and heat loss, then offer a solution to help manage both with one system.

 Reducing Heat / Solar Gain

-When the occupants of a building suffer overheating at home or at work, it may have a negative effect on their comfort and wellness and can also impede productivity.
+When the occupants of a building suffer overheating at home or at work, it may have a negative effect on their comfort and wellbeing.
+It can also impede productivity.

-When the interior thermal environment creates uncomfortable circumstances, whether they include lengthy exposure to an averagely high temperature or high-peak temperatures for a brief amount of time, a mitigation strategy must be established.
+When the interior thermal environment creates uncomfortable conditions, whether through lengthy exposure to an averagely high temperature or high-peak temperatures for a short period of time, a mitigation strategy must be established.

-In the UK, overheating is recognised as a serious challenge and is increasingly more serious because of a number of causes, including climate change, electrical equipment, and more glazing in high-rise structures.
+In the UK, overheating is recognised as a serious challenge.
+It is becoming increasingly serious because of several causes, including climate change, electrical equipment and more glazing in high-rise structures.

 Reducing Heat Loss

-The benefit of installing these blinds is that they provide year-round thermal management by keeping your space cool in the summer, as mentioned above, and warm in the winter.
+The benefit of installing these blinds is that they provide year-round thermal management by keeping your space cool in the summer and warm in the winter.

 Both can be efficient, but the key is to ensure a tight fit and remove any gaps that permit draughts and heat loss.